Azure/Medical-Claims-Processing-Hackathon/01-challenge01.md

   - Azure Functions Consumption Plan
   - Azure Application Insights
   - Azure Synapse Analytics Workspace
+- You will load data in a later challenge, but you can get a head start by deploying the Azure Synapse Analytics workspace now.

 ### Success Criteria

 To complete this challenge successfully, you must:

+- Clone the repo with the starter artifacts and deployment scripts
 - Deploy the Azure services needed to support the claims management interface
 - Validate that the services are deployed and running